tvalte07/Django_Practice/README.md

 # django_project

-i am starting to learn django and simultaeously i develop this project.
+i am starting to learn django and simultaneously i develop this project.